SystemsApproach/private5g/software.rst

 Since Aether ultimately provides a connectivity service, how the cluster you just installed connects to the network is an important detail.
-As a first pass, Aether OnRamp borrows a configuration from AiaB; eventually, support for optimizations like SR-IOV will also be included.
+As a first pass, Aether OnRamp borrows a configuration from AiaB; support for other options, including SR-IOV, will be added over time.
 Type:

 .. literalinclude:: code/net.sh